noynaert/csc274handouts/Unit_01_Connecting_And_Getting_Started/Unit_01_05_Overview.md

 * ***sh*** was the original shell
 * ***Bourne*** added a lot of advance features.
 It was licensed and a closed source program.
 * ***Bash*** The "Bourne Again SHell" is an open-source version of the Bourne shell.
 It adds some features and has been optimized to run in terminal emulators.
 It has provisions for color.
-Bash runs on most modern Unix systems, including linux.
+Bash runs on most modern Unix systems, including linux, Windows Subsystem for Linux, and Mac OS.
   * ![Bash on Android](images/BashOnAndroidSmall.png)
 # Linux